dotnet/docs/docs/standard/library-guidance/cross-platform-targeting.md

 **✔️ DO** start with including a `netstandard2.0` target.

-> Most general purpose libraries should not need APIs outside of .NET Standard 2.0. .NET Standard 2.0 is supported by all modern platforms and is the recommended way to support multiple platforms with one target.
+> Most general-purpose libraries should not need APIs outside of .NET Standard 2.0. .NET Standard 2.0 is supported by all modern platforms and is the recommended way to support multiple platforms with one target.

 **❌ AVOID** including a `netstandard1.x` target.